bomonike/bomonike.github.io/microsoft-ai.md

 PROTIP: AI-102 is heavy on questions about coding.

 Samples (unlike examples) are a more complete, best-practices solution for each of the snippets.
-They're better for integrating into production code.

-<a target="_blank" href="https://github.com/Azure-Samples/">github.com/Azure-Samples</a>
+PROTIP: <a target="_blank" href="https://github.com/Azure-Samples/">github.com/Azure-Samples</a>
 from Microsoft offers samples code to use Cognitive Services REST API by each language:

    * <a target="_blank" href="https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples">.NET C#</a>